 Who needs an ECIR?

 It is the responsibility of the Landlord, Employer, or Homeowner to ensure the electrical safety testing and inspection is carried out regularly, in conjunction with UK standards.
 Requirements vary based on the type of property and the number of circuits.
-Commercial buildings must undergo EICRs every 1-5 years, depending on the nature of the property.
+Commercial buildings, Managing agents, Schools , Hospitals, Nursery and Social Housing must undergo EICRs every 1-5 years, depending on the nature of the property.
 Domestic properties should be tested every 10 years, whereas H.M.O. domestic properties every 5 years.
 To determine both the safety and efficiency of the electrical installation, it is recommended to undertake a complete electrical safety investigation (EICR) before purchasing a new property, if it is being let, sold, extended, refurbished, or undergone any damage (e.g. fire/flooding).

 How long does it take?